mekaron/articles/agilecontent/theproblemwithlsps.md

 Agile methodology in software development and other industries, has also taught us that having multidiscplinary teams collaborate in creating MVPs and iterating over that first version, is far more effective than working in silos, where there is no way "up the waterfall" and problems detected later on in the process can never be fixed where they originate.

 When we make the mindshift to a more agile approach to translation, we start thinking differently about a lot of things.
 Semir Mehadzic, one of my fellow agile minds in the localization industry () gives some examples in reply to one of my posts on LinkedIn:
+"

-* We dont want to do LQA in the same environment/context as the translators
+* We don't want to do LQA (Language Quality assurance aka reviewing - ed.) in the same environment/context as the translators
 * We're not even sure separate LQA is needed at all
 * We're OK with the possibility of releasing an occasional spelling or other error to production (to save time and reduce the complexity)
 * LSPs are really not needed if you have text strings to translate and have an automated way to dispatch them
-* We dont't believe in KPIs and error-count metrics as a way to measure quality
+* We dont't believe in KPIs and error-count metrics as a way to measure quality "

 While these statements were absolutely unimaginable 20 years ago, the current situation of how online content is stored and the requirements of the world we're living in, are asking for these kinds of bold statements.
 That is, if we ever want to deliver a high quality multilingal product; quality as defined by the user: what he needs, at the time he needs it, at the costs that he is willing to pay for it.